JuliaQUBO/ToQUBO.jl/docs/src/manual/3-results.md

-The metadata guarantees the original source variable order, target QUBO variable order, source-to-target `expansion_variables` and `expansion_terms`, constraint/slack ownership for generated target variables, and penalty terms recorded by the compiler.
+The metadata guarantees the original source variable order, target QUBO variable order, source-to-target `expansion_variables` and `expansion_terms`, constraint/slack ownership for generated target variables, penalty terms recorded by the compiler, and an `applied_penalties` section with the applied constraint, variable-encoding, and slack-variable penalty coefficients.
 This is enough to project a full QUBO state back to original variables.
 Exact auxiliary consistency checks and repair remain encoding-specific and are not guaranteed by this metadata contract.

 ```@docs
 ToQUBO.reformulation_metadata